 - Track Conversion Metrics: Use tools like Hotjar to analyze user behavior and identify opportunities to improve your site’s design and functionality.

-You can significantly increase your conversion rates by simplifying the process for users.
+You can significantly increase your conversion rates by simplifying the user experience.

 Error Pages and Broken Links

 Few things frustrate users more than encountering broken links or error pages.
+Regular bug fixes and updating plugins and themes are essential website upkeep tasks that help prevent errors and broken links from occurring in the first place.
 To address these:

-- Identify and Fix Broken Links: Use tools like Ahrefs or Screaming Frog to find and repair broken internal and external links.
+- Identify and Fix Broken Links: Use tools like Ahrefs or Screaming Frog to find and fix internal and external broken links.

 - Create Engaging Error Pages: Design custom 404 error pages that offer helpful navigation options or a search bar to retain users.